X can be a Long, Double, String, or equivalent expression.

 to_money(Clicks * to_money("0,02"))

 In this example, an advertiser places a value of 2 cents for each click.
 So the advertiser creates a formula that multiplies the number of clicks by 2 cents and converts the result to money.
-By placing this formula in a column on the Campaigns tab, the advertiser can easily compare the value generated by each campaign.
+By placing this formula in a column on the Campaigns tab, the advertiser can compare the value generated by each campaign.

 Both formulas are equivalent.
 The second formula uses a comma to separate decimals.